 Perhaps you are totally fine with the house purchase you can afford and love your neighborhood and have no pending utility issues… but you just noticed a crack along the floorboard by the front door.
 Maybe you dismiss it for the caulk shrinking… and then a few months later, it’s a little bit bigger… and bigger… is your foundation sinking?
 Maybe there are new cracks by the windows or new water stains on the ceiling… these are all small indicators that your house might have some structural issues.
 Also, these are signs that you might be living in the wrong house.

-How To Escape The Wrong House in Inland Empire?
+How To Escape The Wrong House in California?